baeolophus/2025_data_viz_research/README.md

         - That requires one additional helper to monitor Zoom chat for questions
 	- One helper optional but nice-to-have if completely online
     - Have people sit in groups of 2 or more if in person.
-    - Randomly assign breakout rooms at group discussion if completely online.
+    - Randomly or alphabetically assign breakout rooms at group discussion if completely online.

 - Session goals for participants (3 min)
 	- choose a sentence, table, or graph based on your question and data types [HANDOUT]